Struggling to cook a whole chicken? Some things are much easier to cook than others! You need to learn how to butterfly your chicken!

 Charlie's Hot Tip

-Preparing Your Spatchcock Chicken
+Preparing Your Chicken to Butterfly or Spatchcock

+Let's get on how to butterfly your chicken!
 If you are using frozen chicken you want to know how to safely defrost your meat.
 You have your friends and families health in your hands!

-How to Cook Your Spatchcock Chicken
+How to Cook Your Butterfly Chicken

 Spatchcock Chicken on Pellet Grill?